 Is your business compliant with OSHA?

-According to the Occupational Safety and Health Administration, Industrial Hygiene is defined as the science and art devoted to the anticipation, recognition, evaluation, and control of those environmental factors or stresses arising in or from the workplace, which may cause sickness, impaired health and well-being, or significant discomfort among workers or among the citizens of the community.
+According to the Occupational Safety and Health Administration, Industrial Hygiene is defined as the science and art devoted to the anticipation, recognition, evaluation, and control of those environmental factors or stresses arising in or from the workplace, which may cause sickness, impaired health, and well-being, or significant discomfort among workers or among the citizens of the community.
 It is the responsibility of the employer to make sure that their workplaces are safe not only for their employees but for the community that surrounds them.

 The first step in industrial hygiene is to conduct a workplace analysis.
-OSHA describes a workplace analysis as the essential first step that helps industrial hygienist to determine what jobs and workstations are the sources of potential problems.
+OSHA describes a workplace analysis as the essential first step that helps industrial hygienists to determine what jobs and workstations are the sources of potential problems.
 The analysis can include but is not limited to:

 - Interviews with workers